m-deng1928/UX_Opportunities/README.md

 If link dies, let me know, but I just put the dates there as reference as how recent I found it (not when it was posted).
 I will try to comb through these once a week on Sundays evenings.

 If it is entry level, I will leave it as is, but if it mentions years of experience, I will try to include that.
 I know people who have landed roles that require 2-3 years of experience as a new grad but I will try to maintain it as mostly new grad or at most maybe 1-3 YoE or indicate otherwise through YoE.
 Otherwise, please read the description.
+For UXR roles in particular, I will be highlighting degree level in addition to years of experience due to nature of that field and sometimes barrier to entry for more junior people.

 Thanks, and don't forget to be awesome. :D